-The following is an SOP example which was created for the label changeover process in a manufacturing facility.
+Presented below is an illustrative SOP example created for the label changeover process within a manufacturing facility.

 Example – Service Environments

-The following is another SOP example which was created for the order process in a service environment.
+The following is another SOP example which was created for the order process in a service-oriented environment.

 There are many tools that can help you documenting your SOPs.
-One of the simplest ways is to use this SOP Template.
+One of the most straightforward approaches involves the utilization of this SOP template.